FLAMEGPU/flamegpu.github.io/download/cla-individual.md

 ### How to use this Contributor Agreement

-If You are an employee and have created the Contribution as part of your employment, You need to have Your employer approve this Agreement or sign the Entity version of this document by contacting p.richmond@sheffield.ac.uk.
+If You are an employee and have created the Contribution as part of your employment, You need to have Your employer approve this Agreement or sign the Entity version of this document by contacting [p.richmond@sheffield.ac.uk](mailto:p.richmond@sheffield.ac.uk).
 Entity contributions can not be processed via the CLA bot.
-If You do not own the Copyright in the entire work of authorship, any other author of the Contribution should also sign this – in any event, please contact Us at p.richmond@sheffield.ac.uk
+If You do not own the Copyright in the entire work of authorship, any other author of the Contribution should also sign this – in any event, please contact Us at [p.richmond@sheffield.ac.uk](mailto:p.richmond@sheffield.ac.uk).

 ### 1\.
 Definitions